EU actions to make integration work

 The Standing Committee for Civil Liberties, Justice and Home Affairs (known as the ‘LIBE’ Committee) is the main responsible for matters relating to immigrant integration.
 The Standing Committee for Employment and Social Affairs is also involved in many discussions on this topic.
 Recent reports and resolutions addressed migrant and refugee women and the labour market integration of refugees.

 Committee of the Regions

-The Committee of the Regions is the political assembly that provides the regional and local levels with a voice in EU policy development and EU legislation.
+The Committee of the Regions is the political assembly that provides the regional and local levels with a voice in EU policy development.
 It is an EU consultative body.
 Consultation of the Committee of the Regions by the Commission or the Council is mandatory in certain cases; in others it is optional.